kaisenlinux/manpages-dev/packages/nslookup.md

        nslookup [-option] [name | -] [server]

 DESCRIPTION
        nslookup  is  a program to query Internet domain name servers.  nslookup has two modes: interactive and non-interactive.
-Interactive mode allows the user to query name servers for infor‐ mation about various hosts and domains or to print a list of hosts in a domain.
+Interactive mode allows the user to query name servers for information about various hosts and domains or to print a list of hosts in a domain.
 Non-interactive mode prints just the name and requested information for a host or domain.

 ARGUMENTS
        Interactive mode is entered in the following cases: